ParsVoice: A Large-Scale Multi-Speaker Persian Speech Corpus for Text-to-Speech Synthesis: ParsVoice

 \subsection{Boundary Optimization Algorithm}

-Even with accurate transcription, audio segments may contain unwanted silence, background noise, or acoustic artifacts at boundaries that degrade TTS model performance.
+Even with accurate transcription, audio segments may contain unwanted silence, background noise, or acoustic artifacts at boundaries that degrade TTS model performance~\cite{zen2019libritts, jung2025texttospeechsynthesiswild, nakamura2025ttsops}.
 Our boundary optimization algorithm employs binary search to determine optimal trimming points for both segment start and end boundaries.
+Figure~\ref{fig:boundary} illustrates the full algorithm.

+The boundary optimization is applied independently to each boundary: the start boundary is processed first, then the end boundary, using the same procedure.
+A hard ceiling of 3 seconds is set for the initial trimming step to prevent over-trimming in edge cases.